MorganStenberg/League-hub/README.md

 ![Creating a league](documentation/features/create_league.PNG)

-They fields for Name, Description and League members are all required and the form will not be submitted before they are filled in.
+These fields for Name, Description and League members are all required and the form will not be submitted before they are filled in.

 When adding league members the user can search for other users via a search bar with autocomplete, where they can select multiple users and the users they have chosen are visible.